 What you can do

-- Write down any symptoms you're experiencing.
-High blood pressure seldom has symptoms, but it's a risk factor for heart disease.
-Letting your doctor know if you have symptoms like chest pains or shortness of breath can help your doctor decide how aggressively your high blood pressure needs to be treated.
+- Write down any symptoms that you're having.
+High blood pressure rarely has symptoms, but it's a risk factor for heart disease.
+Letting your doctor know if you have symptoms such as chest pains or shortness of breath can help your doctor decide how aggressively to treat your high blood pressure.

 - Write down key personal information, including a family history of high blood pressure, high cholesterol, heart disease, stroke, kidney disease or diabetes, and any major stresses or recent life changes.